alpacahq/alpaca-docs/content/market-data/getting-started.md

 const Alpaca = require("@alpacahq/alpaca-trade-api");
 ```

-Next, instantiate an instance of the Alpaca class and define the
+Next, instantiate the Alpaca class and define the
 parameters that go along with it.
 These are the API key, API secret key, and
 a boolean indicating whether the keys belong to a paid data plan or not.